 The past continuous tense is used:

-- for an action that was taking place in the past when a shorter action (expressed in the simple past tense) happened.
+for an action that was taking place in the past when an interrupted action (expressed in the simple past tense) happened.

-- for an action that was happening and not yet finished at a particular time or throughout a period of time in the past.
-We do not state when the action started or ended.
+for an action that was happening and not yet finished at a particular time or throughout a period of time in the past.
+When the action started or ended is not important.

 Verbs not normally used in the continuous form

 The continuous tenses – both present and past – are used for action verbs but not for verbs that refer to states and feelings.
 The simple present and simple past tenses are used for stative verbs.

 Some of the stative verbs are believe, desire, doubt, feel, forget, hear, know, like, love, notice, remember, see, smell, taste, understand, wish, and want.

 - I forget your name.

 (Not: I am forgetting your name.)

 - He believes what I say.

 - Did you taste the sauce before you used it?